downfromthetrees/the_magic_eye/README.md

 ## General info

-Magic Eye sometimes gets detection wrong, most often that means missing reposts but occasionally it's false positives.
+* Magic Eye runs every 30 seconds, so if you want it to pick up a post then avoid moderating posts in the /new queue that are under a minute old.

+* Magic Eye sometimes gets detection wrong, most often that means missing reposts but occasionally it's false positives.
 Just keep in mind, the bot doesn't *see* images like we do.
 Slightly different crops/quality are the reason most detections are missed.

-If it ever causes an issue with false removals, you can reply to Magic Eye with `clear` and it'll remove the image from it's database.
+* If it ever causes an issue with false removals, you can reply to Magic Eye with `clear` and it'll remove the image from it's database.

 ## Settings